atonendeley/CE880-Data-Science/Assignment 2023/Hotel Booking Cancellation/Models/Models.md

 ## [Conclusion](../Conclusion/Conclusion.md)

 #### Summary Performance of the Model
+Before discussing the summary a quick overview of the models used will be explained briefly

+### Models

+### Logistic Regression
+Logistic regression comes under the most popular Supervised Machine Learning algorithms.
+Logistic regression predicts the categorical dependent variable using a given set of independent variables.
+The categorical dependent variable should be either Yes or No, 0 or 1, true or false, etc. Logistic regression is much comparable to Linear Regression only implementation is different.
+Linear Regression solves the Regression problems, and Logistic regression is used for solving the classification problems.
+Instead of fitting the regression line, In logistic regression, we fit the sigmoid S function, which predicts two maximum values(0,1).
+The curve from the logistic function indicates the likelihood of something such as whether rain comes or not based on weather conditions.

+### Logistic Function (Sigmoid Function)
+To map the predicted values to probabilities sigmoid function is used.
+It maps the values between the range of 0 and 1.
+The threshold value is used in the logistic regression to compute the S Shape.
+The threshold value defines the probability of either 0 or 1.
+The value above the threshold tends to be 1, and the values below the threshold tend to 0.

+### Assumptions for Logistic Regression
+The data must follow a normal distribution.
+The dependent variable must be categorical.
+The independent variable should not have multi-collinearity

+### Decision Tree Classification Algorithm
+The Decision Tree algorithm belongs to the family of non-parametric, supervised learning algorithms.
+It allows for solving regression and classification problems

+#### Summary

 * Analysis to predict whether a booking will be cancelled or not from the information provided.